ISA 500: Audit evidence

 Withdrawal of Practice Note 16 issued by the FRC and updated in February 2011.

-ICAEW guidance and support
+Further ICAEW support

 Audit and Assurance Faculty